-Knowledge Keepers is a MOA original video series which documents traditional Indigenous knowledge keepers.
+Knowledge Keepers is a MOA original documentary series which documents traditional Indigenous knowledge keepers.
 See the land currently known as British Columbia in ways you’ve never seen it before as these individuals give us an inside look at the world we live in—through the eyes of a person who has thousands of years of oral history in their ears, and thousands of years of tradition in their blood.
 Three special knowledge keepers from the traditional and unceded territories of the Sechelt (Shishá7lh), Squamish (Skwxwú7mesh) and Musqueam (xʷməθkʷəy̓əm) teach us about the ancient art traditions of cedar harvest, Indigenous plants and salmon fishing.
 In a world of great unrest from environmental struggles, the voices of Indigenous knowledge keepers are essential to document for future generations.

 The First Peoples, who inhabit what is now known as British Columbia, have been here since time immemorial and have many teachings passed down from person to person through oral histories and art.
 The people who are responsible for remembering the intricacies of this cultural heritage are known as knowledge keepers.
 The Museum of Anthropology supports the work of these knowledge keepers by offering this video series on cedar weaving, traditional plant medicines, and salmon with the understanding that these living entities provide health, wealth, and sustenance to us all.

 Episode 1: Cedar Harvest